code-dot-org/maze/README.md

     git checkout main
     git pull

+3. Verify the existing code doesn't have errors or failing tests.

+    yarn build
-3. Verify yarn build and yarn test run as expected.
+    yarn test

 4. Update the version (which also publishes to npm):